kylelawrence/chortle/README.md

 alias serve="npx http-server -o -c-1 -s"
 ```

-Then you can just run `serve` from the directory
+Then you can just run `serve public` from the root directory

 ## Dependencies